jasonmoy28/jasonmoy_site/content/about.md

 <img src="/jason_moy.jpg"  width = '200px' class = 'img'/>

-I am a second-year PhD student in Organizational Behavior at Foster School of Business, University of Washington.
-Prior to joining Foster, I earned an MSc in Human Resources and Organizations at London School of Economics (LSE) and a B.S. in Psychology at University of California San Diego (UCSD).
+Hi!
+I am a second-year PhD student in Organizational Behavior at the Foster School of Business, University of Washington.
+My research interest primarily centers on how societal and cultural norms shape individuals' behaviors and the work experiences of underprivileged individuals.
+Beyond my research, I have also developed an R package ([pscyModel](https://jasonmoy28.github.io/psycModel/)) aimed at simplifying statistical analysis in R. It is currently distributed through [CRAN](https://jasonmoy28.github.io/psycModel/), and the development version can be accessed on my [GitHub](https://github.com/jasonmoy28/psycModel).

-My research interest primarily focuses on how societal and cultural norms as well as multicultural experiences shape individuals' behaviors.
-Beyond my research, I have also created an R package ([pscyModel](https://jasonmoy28.github.io/psycModel/)) that aim to make statistical analysis in R simpler.
-It is currently distributed through [CRAN](https://jasonmoy28.github.io/psycModel/) and the dev version is available through my [GitHub](https://github.com/jasonmoy28/psycModel).
-For more details, please click [here](https://jasonmoy28.github.io/psycModel/).
+Before joining Foster, I earned an MSc in Human Resources and Organizations from the London School of Economics (LSE) and a B.S. in Psychology from the University of California San Diego (UCSD).

 <style>
   @media screen and (min-width: 450px){